 14.2 The Aldous Huxley Backslide

 By far the most well known work in the genre under discussion was Aldous Huxley’s The Perennial Philosophy (1945).
-Huxley (1894-1963) was a controversial British novelist who became celebrated in America.
+Huxley (1894-1963) was a controversial British novelist celebrated in America.
 He became a resident of California in the late 1930s.
 His book on perennialism was influenced by Coomaraswamy and others, and is well known for such definitions of the subject as: “the psychology that finds in the soul something similar to, or even identical with, divine Reality” (The Perennial Philosophy, p.vii).
 A decade later, Huxley settled for the psychedelic imitation of lofty themes he had promoted.
 He resorted to mescaline in 1953, and took his first dose of LSD in 1955.
 Huxley retained the psychedelic habit until his death.

 14.3 Divergences and Alternatives

 In a very different sector, critics reacted to the emerging Schuonite insistence that a spiritual path is inseparable from a revealed religion.
 Schuon was believed to represent Sufism, Vedanta, and Platonism.
 However, the Greek philosophical tradition is not associated with a revealed religion, despite some Neoplatonist tendencies of Proclus.
 The subject of perennialism has to be carefully probed.
-The emphasis upon a unity of religions is an attractive theme, and there is surely nothing wrong when this leads to an intercultural empathy with American Indians, Muslims, and Hindus.
+The unity of religions is an attractive theme.
+There is surely nothing wrong when this approach leads to an intercultural empathy with American Indians, Muslims, and Hindus.
 The vexations relate to a wider scheme of definitions, in contraction of which the Guenonian neglect of Buddhism is one example.
 Another point of disagreement is that Schuon strongly criticised Swami Vivekananda (d.1902) from the standpoint of a rather inflexible authoritarianism (Shepherd, The Resurrection of Philosophy, 1989, pp. 247ff.).
 Ironically, Vivekananda was strongly associated with the sanatana dharma, the “eternal religion” of Hinduism esteemed by Schuon.

 l to r: Hazrat Babajan, Sai Baba of Shirdi